-I. Purpose Addressing actual and urgent BoP difficulties stemming from sudden exogenous shocks II.
+I. Purpose Addressing actual and urgent BoP difficulties stemming from sudden exogenous shocks 1 II.
 Use of the instrument The instrument is designed for circumstances where a full-fledged program is either not necessary or not feasible All members are eligible III.
 Access limits 20% of MAA (for IDLP) 50% of MAA (for ILP2) IV.
 Conditionality No ex-ante qualification and ex-post conditionality to enhance accessibility to CMIM V. Maturity 6 months for IDLP 1 year for ILP One-time renewal (up to 1 year for IDLP and 2 years for ILP) VI.
-Currency choice Eligible FUCs are USD, JPY and RMB China(including Hong Kong), Japan, Korea are the eligible FUCs providers Each Eligible FUC provider has an option to provide up to 50% of its contribution in eligible non-USD FUCs.
+Currency choice 3 Eligible FUCs are USD, JPY and RMB China(including Hong Kong), Japan, Korea are the eligible FUCs providers Each Eligible FUC provider has an option to provide up to 50% of its contribution in eligible non-USD FUCs.
 Each Eligible FUC provider will stand ready to make the necessary arrangements for exchanging Non-USD FUCs provided into USD upon ARP's request.

-1. &quot;Exogenous shocks" include natural disasters and pandemics but are not limited to them.
-Before approving a request for financing, the ELDMB shall confirm that the urgent BoP difficulties have stemmed from sudden exogenous shocks, not attributable to weak economic fundamental or domestic policy management.
+^{1. &}quot;Exogenous shocks" include natural disasters and pandemics but are not limited to them.
+Before approving a request for financing, the ELDMB shall confirm that the urgent BoP needs have stemmed from sudden exogenous shocks.